Toilet-related injuries and deaths: Accidental injuries

-Infants and toddlers have fallen into toilet bowls and drowned.
+Infants and toddlers have fallen headfirst into toilet bowls and drowned.
 Safety devices exist to help prevent such accidents.
-Injuries to adults include bruised buttocks, tail bones, and dislocated hips from unexpectedly sitting on the toilet bowl rim because the seat is up or loose.
-Injuries can also be caused by pinching due to splits in plastic seats or by splinters from wooden seats, or if the toilet itself collapses under the weight of the user.
-Older high tank cast iron cisterns have been known to detach from the wall when the chain is pulled to flush, causing injuries to the user.
+It is highly unlikely for adults or teenagers to drown in toilets due to their larger body size.
+Injuries to adults include bruised buttocks and tail bones, as well as dislocated hips that have resulted from unexpectedly sitting on the toilet bowl rim because the seat is up or loose.
+Injuries can also be caused by pinching due to splits in plastic seats and/or by splinters from wooden seats, or if the toilet itself collapses or shatters under the user's weight.
+Older high-tank cast-iron cisterns have been known to detach from the wall when the chain is pulled to flush, causing injuries to the user.
 The 2000 Ig Nobel Prize in Public Health was awarded to three physicians from the Glasgow Western Infirmary for a 1993 case report on wounds sustained to the buttocks due to collapsing toilets.
 Furthermore, injuries are frequently sustained by people who stand on toilets to reach a height, then slip and fall.
 There are also instances of people slipping on a wet bathroom floor or from a bath and concussing themselves on the fixture.

-Toilet related injuries are also surprisingly common, with some estimates ranging up to 40,000 injuries in the US every year.
+Toilet-related injuries are surprisingly common, with some estimates ranging as high as 40,000 in the US every year.
 In the past, this number would have been much higher, due to the material from which toilet paper was made.
-This was shown in a 1935 Northern Tissue advertisement which depicted splinter-free toilet paper.
+This was shown in a 1935 Northern Tissue advertisement, which depicted splinter-free toilet paper.
 In 2012, 2.3 million toilets in the United States, and about 9,400 in Canada, were recalled due to faulty pressure-assist flush mechanisms which put users at risk of the fixture exploding.